 -Alexandra Chikanina in A Book of the Blockade

-The Piskarevskoye Memorial Cemetery stands as a site of mourning established to honor the 186 mass graves that house the 420,000 civilians buried cemetery2there (“The Piskariovskoye Memorial”).
+The Piskarevskoye Memorial Cemetery stands as a site of mourning established to honor the 186 mass graves that house the 420,000 civilians buried there (“The Piskariovskoye Memorial”).
 Piskarevskoye served as a military cemetery before the war and it became a site of mass burials of civilians who starved to death and soldiers who perished in the city’s hospitals.
 Here, mass graves were created using dynamite as the soldiers burying the bodies were too weak to dig them manually.
 Faces became one of many, and the “anonymity of death in besieged Leningrad” shaped the construction of the Soviet memorial at the site (Legacy of the Siege 193).
 Proper construction for the memorial would not begin till after Stalin’s death, for it was initially

 viewed as an embarrassment and shortcoming of the war (Reid 407).
 Plans for the site were reasonably bare and simple, allowing a focus to remain on the hills and strips of land holding the hundreds of thousands lost.
 “A sensation of infinite emptiness defined the memorial” (Legacy of the Siege 194).
 The memorial was opened to the public in 1960, composed of the graves, an eternal flame at one end, and a carved female statue at the other.
 Behind the statue sits a frieze carved with the words of Olga Berggolts.
 Anna Reid points out, “Like all such places, the Piskarevskoye fails.
 Statues, landscaping, poetry – nothing can say all that should be said and felt about a tragedy on the scale of Leningrad” (Reid 407).
 When creating the memorial, Levinson, a leading architect on the project, goes on record to say “From the very beginning I knew which poet would be able to find the right words for the occasion.
 That was Ol’ga Berggol’ts” (Legacy of the Siege 197).
 In 1948, Levinson brought Olga to the cemetery to persuade her to contribute to the site (“Gender, Memory, and National Myths, ” 558).
 The emotional connection and sway the site had with her and Levinson proved a simple point: that “Piskarevskoe was a monument built by and for Leningraders” (Legacy of the Siege 199).
 Inspired by the site, here are her words are printed below: